-6. A single plaintiff is limited to \$250,000 for a single injury, regardless of the number of actors or acts that caused the injury 7. gle plaintiff may be limited to \$250,000 even for ple injuries 8. eirs in a wrongful death action are limited to an gate of \$250,000 9. use suing for loss of consortium is entitled to a ate \$250,000. (a) The \$250,000 limit applies to the spouse (b) The spouse's \$250,000 limit is separate 107 (c) If the injured patient dies, the spouse's loss-of- consortium claim merges into the spouse's wrongful death claim.
-A single \$250,000 limit applies 10. ative suing for negligent infliction of emotional ess is entitled to a separate \$250,000 (a) The \$250,000 limit applies to the relative (b) The relative's \$250,000 limit is separate 11. oneconomic damages are reduced to \$250,000 after ing the plaintiff's comparative fault percentage 109 12.
-If there are multiple defendants to whom the \$250,000 limit applies, the noneconomic damages are reduced to \$250,000 before applying the defendants' comparative fault percentages under Proposition 51.
-If there is only one defendant to whom the limit applies, the noneconomic damages are reduced to \$250,000 after applying the defendant's comparative fault percentage 110 13. compa oothetical combining the \$250,000 limit and arative fault by both the plaintiff and the dant
+(d) Definition of "based upon professional negligence."
+6. single defen A single plaintiff is limited to the statutory cap for a single injury caused by each statutory group of defendants, regardless of the number of defendants in each group 7.
+A single plaintiff may recover only the statutory limit, even for multiple injuries 8.
+The heirs in a wrongful death action are limited to an aggregate of the applicable statutory limit123 9. - use suing for loss of consortium is entitled to a ate recovery up to the statutory limit (a) The statutory limit applies to the spouse (b) The spouse's recovery is separately limited (c) If the injured patient dies, the spouse's loss-of- consortium claim merges into the spouse's wrongful death claim.
+A single statutory limit applies 10.
+A relative suing for negligent infliction of emotional distress is entitled to a separate statutory limit125 (a) The statutory limit applies to the relative125 (b) The relative's statutory limit is separate 11.
+The noneconomic damages are reduced to the statutory limit after applying the plaintiff's comparative fault percentage 12.
+If there are multiple defendants to whom the statutory limit applies, the noneconomic damages are reduced to the limit before applying the defendants' comparative fault percentages under Proposition 51.
+If there is only one defendant to whom the limit applies, the noneconomic damages are reduced to the limit after applying the defendant's comparative fault percentage 126

-14. The noneconomic damages should be reduced to \$250,000 before calculating the percentage of noneconomic damages in the verdict and using that percentage to allocate a settlement between noneconomic and economic damages. (a) The noneconomic damages in a settlement are not subject to setoff.
-To determine how much of the settlement is noneconomic damages, calculate the percentage of noneconomic damages in the verdict.
-112 (b) The noneconomic damages should be reduced to \$250,000 before the percentage of noneconomic damages in the verdict is calculated 112 15. does : re a tort settlement in a medical malpractice case not allocate between medical and noneconomic, the noneconomic damages may not exceed 000.
-115 16. defen noneconomic damages owed by a nonsettling idant are not impacted by the noneconomic ages paid by a settling codefendant 116 17.
-Litiga ation 117 (a) Section 3333.2 should be pled as an affirmative defense 117 (b) The jury should not be told about the \$250,000 limit.
-117 (c) The verdict must separate noneconomic from economic damages 123 (d) If the verdict for noneconomic damages exceeds \$250,000, immediately move to reduce it to \$250,000.
-128 18.
-Arbit ration 124 19.
-The law in other states12
+13. comp A hypothetical combining the former \$250,000 limit and comparative fault by both the plaintiff and the defendant 14. statu nonec perce noneconomic damages should be reduced to the tory limit before calculating the percentage of conomic damages in the verdict and using that ntage to allocate a settlement between conomic and economic damages (a) The noneconomic damages in a settlement are not subject to setoff.
+To determine how much of the settlement is noneconomic damages, calculate the percentage of noneconomic damages in the verdict (b) The noneconomic damages should be reduced to the statutory limit before the percentage of noneconomic damages in the verdict is calculated129 15. does : costs, Where a tort settlement in a medical malpractice case does not allocate between medical and noneconomic costs, the noneconomic damages may not exceed the applicable statutory limit 16. defen The noneconomic damages owed by a nonsettling defendant are not impacted by the noneconomic damages paid by a settling codefendant135 17.
+Litiga ation (a) Section 3333.2 should be pled as an affirmative defense (b) The jury should not be told about the statutory limit (c) The verdict must separate noneconomic from economic damages (d) If the verdict for noneconomic damages exceeds the applicable statutory limit, immediately move to reduce it to the limit